PowerDNS/pdns/docs/manpages/pdnsutil.1.rst

     **EDITOR** is empty, *pdnsutil* falls back to using *editor*. get-meta *ZONE* [*ATTRIBUTE*]...
     Get zone metadata.
-If no *ATTRIBUTE* given, lists all known. hash-password *PASSWORD*
+If no *ATTRIBUTE* given, lists all known. hash-password
-    This convenience command returns a hashed and salted version of the password passed in parameter, for use as a webserver password or api key. hash-zone-record *ZONE* *RNAME*
+    This convenience command asks for a password and returns a hashed and salted version, for use as a webserver password or api key. hash-zone-record *ZONE* *RNAME*
     This convenience command hashes the name *RNAME* according to the NSEC3 settings of *ZONE*.
 Refuses to hash for zones with no NSEC3